FRANKFURT, Germany (AP) " The Latest on the European Central Bank's monetary policy meeting (all times local):

-The European Central Bank has left its interest rates and stimulus settings unchanged as it sizes up conflicting signs about how well the economy is doing.
+The European Central Bank has left its key interest rates and bond-purchase stimulus program unchanged.

-The council left the short-term interest benchmark at zero and the deposit rate at minus 0.4 percent.
+The ECB left its benchmark short-term interest rate at zero, and its deposit rate at negative 0.4 percent, both record lows.